mashkarharis/Predicting-Druggable-Proteins/README.md

 # How to Use

-- First Create Virtual Environment by running "python -m venv venv"
-- Then install all the requirements by running "pip install -r requirements.txt"
+- First install all the requirements by running "python -m pip install -r requirements.txt"
 - Put required 4 files in the directory
     - TR_POS
     - TR_NEG